Gintama: Mr. Ginpachi's Zany Class

 Gintama: Mr. Ginpachi's Zany Class, known in Japan as (3年Z組銀八先生, 3-Nen Z-Gumi Ginpachi-sensei) is a Japanese light novel series written by Tomohito Ōsaki, with illustrations by Hideaki Sorachi.
-It features characters from Sorachi's manga series Gintama transposed to a school setting, with Gintoki Sakata acting as their teacher.
-The first volume was published in February 2006, with ten volumes having been released as of October 2025.
-An anime television series adaptation produced by Bandai Namco Pictures premiered in October 2025.
+It features characters from Sorachi's manga series Gintama transposed to a present day school setting (as opposed to the late Edo period in the parent series), with Gintoki Sakata—here named Ginpachi Sakata—acting as a teacher.
+The first volume was published by Shueisha in February 2006; ten volumes have been released as of October 2025.
+An anime television series adaptation produced by BN Pictures aired from October to December 2025.

+Premise

+Ginpachi Sakata, a listless high school teacher with silver, permed hair and a vacant stare, has been assigned to teach Class 3-Z at Ginpachi High School.
+His class consists of students with extreme personalities, including a stalker, a sadist, an idol enthusiast, and a delinquent.
+Life in 3-Z is a continuous series of chaotic incidents.
+Ginpachi rarely takes matters seriously, resolving problems with casual indifference or ignoring them outright.
+The students do not bond or grow together.
+Instead, each pursues their own selfish and disruptive behavior without restraint.

 Media

 Light novels

 Written by Tomohito Ōsaki and illustrated by Hideaki Sorachi, the first novel was published on February 3, 2006.
 The tenth and latest one was released on October 3, 2025.